T1taniumF0rge-Industries-Inc/Software/PySoft/Errors chart.md

 **0273/05HG NameError:** The program you got has an error or an invalid reference was put in.
 Try again, else contact support.

-**0253 ImportError OR 1002 ModuleNotFoundError:** Required module does not exist or contains an error.
+**0253 ImportError OR 1002 ModuleNotFoundError or 0199:** Required module does not exist or contains an error.
 Consult the [requirements.txt](/PySoft/requirements.txt) for the list of required modules and install via 'pip' for best compatability.
 After installing try again.
 To save time, use `pip install -r requirements.txt` in the same directory where you downloaded the requirements.txt file to install all of the required modules

 **0255 ZeroDivisionError:** Operation resulted from dividing by 0(invalid).
 Check parameters and what you have entered and try again